YoussefAbdelmonem/weatherApp/README.md

 here is the prototype that i use for applying the clean architecture I learnd this from a udemy course called : Flutter Clean Architecture [2022] [Flutter 3] (In Arabic)

+for the API :

+I got the API code from openweathermap

+and here is the link  to the website: https://openweathermap.org/current

-And the final result is
+And the final result is:

 ![Screenshot (48)](https://user-images.githubusercontent.com/76841665/185792792-18f5aa6d-3b88-477f-9ce1-94191c98f232.png)

 If you look at this app I really don't creat a UI  As I'm only trying this New architecture